survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 ## Autoprefixing Output

 It can be difficult to remember which vendor prefixes you have to use for specific CSS rules to support a large variety of users.
-This is where a technique known as **autoprefixing** comes in.
+This is where **autoprefixing** comes in.
 It can be enabled through PostCSS and the [autoprefixer](https://www.npmjs.com/package/autoprefixer) plugin. *autoprefixer* uses [Can I Use](http://caniuse.com/) service to figure out which rules should be prefixed and its behavior can be tuned further.

 Achieving autoprefixing takes a small addition to the current setup.
 Install *postcss-loader* and *autoprefixer* first: